On a recolouring version of Hadwiger's conjecture

 Here, we disprove both Conjectures~\ref{conj:A} and~\ref{conj:A'}, as follows.

 \begin{theorem} For every $\varepsilon>0$ and for any large enough $t$, there is a graph with no $K_t$-minor, whose $(\frac32-\varepsilon)t$-colourings are not all Kempe equivalent. \end{theorem}

-In fact, we prove that for every $\varepsilon>0$ and for any large enough $t$, there is a graph $G$ that does not admit a $K_t$-minor but admits a $(\frac32-\varepsilon)t$-colouring that is \emph{frozen}; Any pair of colours induce a connected component, so that no Kempe change can modify the colour partition.
+In fact, we prove that for every $\varepsilon>0$ and for any large enough $t$, there is a graph that does not admit a $K_t$-minor but admits a $(\frac32-\varepsilon)t$-colouring that is \emph{frozen}: Any pair of colours induces a connected component, so the resulting colour partition is an invariant under Kempe changes.
 To obtain Theorem~\ref{th:mainweak}, we then argue that the graph admits a colouring with a different colour partition.

-The notion of frozen $k$-colouring is related to the notion of \emph{quasi-$K_p$-minor}, introduced in~\cite{las1981kempe}.
+The notion of frozen $k$-colouring is related to that of \emph{quasi-$K_p$-minor}, introduced in \cite{las1981kempe}.
 A graph $G$ admits a $K_p$-minor if it admits $p$ non-empty, pairwise disjoint and connected \emph{bags} $B_1,\ldots,B_p \subset V(G)$ such that for any $i\neq j$, there is an edge between some vertex in $B_i$ and some vertex in $B_j$.
 For the notion of quasi-$K_p$-minor, we drop the restriction that each $B_i$ should induce a connected subgraph of $G$, and replace it with the condition that for any $i \neq j$, the set $B_i \cup B_j$ induces a connected subgraph of $G$.
 If the graph $G$ admits a frozen $p$-colouring, then it trivially admits a quasi-$K_p$-minor\footnote{One bag for each colour class.}, while the converse may not be true.

 If all $p$-colourings of a graph form a single equivalence class, then either there is no frozen $p$-colouring or there is a unique $p$-colouring of the graph up to colour permutation.
 The latter situation in a graph with no $K_p$-minor would disprove Hadwiger's conjecture, so Las Vergnas and Meyniel conjectured that there is no frozen $p$-colouring in that case.
 Namely, they conjectured the following.

 \begin{conjecture}[Conjecture C in~\cite{las1981kempe}] For any $t$, any graph that admits a quasi-$K_t$-minor admits a $K_t$-minor. \end{conjecture}